flipperdevices/flipperzero-firmware/documentation/js/js_gui.md

 **Parameters**
   - `child`: the child to add, e.g. `{ element: "button", button: "right", text: "Back" }`

+The format of the `child` parameter depends on the type of View that you're working with.
+Look in the View documentation.

 ### View.resetChildren()
 Removes all children from the `View`.